-This committee plans, coordinates, and produces the annual Entrepreneurial Spirit Awards to publicly recognize and honor the valuable economic and leadership contributions made by women business owners in the San Antonio area.
-As the most coveted award for women business owners, ESA is the only award presented exclusively to women entrepreneurs by their peers.
+This committee plans, coordinates, and produces the annual Women Business Owner Awards Celebration to publicly recognize and honor the valuable economic and leadership contributions made by women business owners in the San Antonio area.
+As the most coveted award for women business owners, The Women Business Owner Awards is the only award presented exclusively to women entrepreneurs by their peers.
 Be a part of this extraordinary event.

 The Marketing and Communications Committee promotes public awareness of NAWBO-SA and the importance of women-owned businesses.
 This committee communicates all public information about the chapter’s activities and events to both chapter members and to the community.
 Through the chapter’s annual marketing plan that it creates, this committee is responsible for managing the chapter’s brand image and developing consistent media opportunities for both chapter activities and chapter members.
 The committee is also responsible for updating information on the NAWBO-SA website, coordinating all printed/online collateral and approving articles of interest for the News Brief as well as the online blog to ensure they consistently meet NAWBO’s standards.

 The Programs Committee develops meeting programs and speakers relevant to the chapter’s needs.
 The committee collects member feedback for the purpose of continuously improving program delivery.
-The committee plans and executes chapter socials and the Annual Gala.
+The committee plans and executes Monthly Meetings, Connections events, chapter socials and the Annual Membership Meeting.

 Public Policy Committee